 Ask employees how they would improve the current way of working.
 This will get them involved in shaping company culture while reinforcing your core values.
 Whether you have a portion of the team working from home or you’ve got everyone coming back to the office at the same time, listening to your team’s ideas and creating a solid plan together is a smart way to navigate uncharted territory.

-Also, have a look at our tips about how to strengthen your employer brand when employees need it the most and how to build a successful employee health and wellness program.
+Also, feel free to have a look at our tips about how to strengthen your employer brand when employees need it the most and how to build a successful employee health and wellness program.